minaksheej/rag-chat-storage/README.md

 docker-compose logs -f app
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support and questions:

-- Create an issue in the repository
-- Check the [API documentation](http://localhost:8080/swagger-ui.html) when running locally
-- Review the logs for debugging information